imagej/imagej.github.io/_pages/news/2009-07-22-a-new-plugin-tutorial-maker.md

 ---
-mediawiki: 2009-07-22_-_A_new_plugin:_Tutorial_Maker
-title: 2009-07-22 - A new plugin › Tutorial Maker
+title: "2009-07-22 - A new plugin: Tutorial Maker"
-categories: [News]
 ---

 A new plugin entered this world: [Tutorial Maker](/plugins/tutorial-maker).
-This plugin is meant to [make writing tutorials on the Wiki real fun](/tutorials/make-a-new-tutorial).
+This plugin is meant to make writing tutorials on the Wiki real fun.

 Up until now, writing a [tutorial](/plugin-index#tutorials) was a hassle, mainly due to having to make snapshots in ImageJ, sometimes using the [Delayed Snapshot](/plugins/delayed-snapshot) script, saving all of them, uploading them one by one, starting a new page, repeating the image names all over again when referencing them, and then finally editing the page, touching it up previewing frequently.